CUHK-AIM-Group/CLIFF/README.md

 ##  📚Citeation

-If you think our work is helpful for your project, I would greatly apprecitate it if you can consdier citing our work
+If you think our work is helpful for your project, I would greatly appreciate it if you could consdier citing our work

 ```bibtex
 @inproceedings{Li2024cliff,